-I use the treadmill exclusively for walking at a steady pace: I run for 2 or 3 laps maximum, no more: I do not recommend running if you have an herniated disc or a sciatica.
+I use the treadmill exclusively for walking at a steady pace: I run for 2 or 3 laps maximum, no more: I do not recommend running if you have a herniated disc or sciatica.

-It’s a natural tendancy to keep the arms straight to the equipment console or heart rate sensors while walking on the treadmill, but that is not a good idea.
+It’s a natural tendency to keep the arms straight to the equipment console or heart rate sensors while walking on the treadmill, but that is not a good idea.

-Keeping you arms straight forward for an extended period of time is the worst thing you can do for your upper back, neck and shoulders.
+Keeping your arms straight forward for an extended period of time is the worst thing you can do for your upper back, neck and shoulders.

-It’s better to walk, holding the side rails of the treadmill, and/or keeping your hands in your lower back, and pulling your shoulders backwards as much as you can.
+It’s better to walk, holding the side rails of the treadmill, and/or keeping your hands in your lower back and pulling your shoulders back as much as you can.

-Just make sure your back stays straight all the time and keep walking at a reasonnable pace.
+Just make sure your back stays straight all the time and keep walking at a reasonable pace.

-If you go for a very long walk, you might end up by waking up your sciatica nerve, in which case stop and move to the elliptical which does a very good job at relieving sciatica pain.
+If you go for a very long walk, you might end up by waking up your sciatic nerve, in which case stop and move to the elliptical, which does a very good job at relieving sciatica pain.

 How to use the treadmill to burn fat ?

-If your back allows it, you can use the treadmill to burn calories & lose wait.
+If your back allows it, you can use the treadmill to burn calories & lose weight.

-To achieve that goal, wou will have to walk (not run) at a consistent pace, for a workout session of at least 45 minutes.
+To achieve that goal, you will have to walk (not run) at a consistent pace for a workout session of at least 45 minutes.

-If it’s too hard, lower the elevation, walks slower.
+If it’s too hard, reduce the elevation, walk slower.

 And again, if your back hurts, forget about burning calories, just walk.

-Elliptical workout is great for relieving sciatica pain.
+Elliptical trainer workout is great for relieving sciatica pain.

-Thanks God, sciatica does not bother me much anymore but a few years ago, it was good to know that a few minutes workout on the elliptical was enough to relieve pain from sciatic nerve.
+Thank God, sciatica does not bother me so much anymore, but a few years ago, it was good to know that a few minutes workout on the elliptical trainer was enough to relieve pain from the sciatic nerve.

-The Elliptical workout puts the whole body into a natural well balanced posture without too much effort (if you keep a low pace).
+The Elliptical Trainer workout puts the whole body into a natural, well-balanced posture without too much effort (if you keep a low pace).

-You should find ellipticals in almost every gym and for me it’s a minimum of 20 minutes workout session every time.
+You should find ellipticals trainers in almost every gym, and for me, it’s a minimum of 20 minutes workout session every time.

-Again, keep an eye on the heart rate monitor because a consistent pace can turn into serious problems: I would advise to stay away from the elliptical if you have a heart condition.
+Again, keep an eye on the heart rate monitor because a consistent pace can turn into serious problems: I would advise staying away from the elliptical trainer if you have a heart condition.

 Recumbent Exercise Bike & bad back

-Even better if you can: cross your hands behind you back while you keep pedaling gently, and make sure you stand straight, with your shoulders “glued” to the backrest of the bike.
+Even better if you can: cross your hands behind your back while you keep pedaling gently, and make sure you stand straight, with your shoulders “glued” to the backrest of the bike.

-Moreover, you’re in the middle of your workout session, your muscles are warm, you won’t feel the pain on the moment, but mark my words: you will be in a lot of pain later.
+Moreover, you’re in the middle of your workout session, and your muscles are warm.
+You won’t feel the pain at the moment, but mark my words: you will be in a lot of pain later.

 Upright bike & bad back

-The upright bike also allows to rest the legs while continuing the effort between workout sessions but standing on an upright bike is also to banish from your workout sessions in case of disc herniation: as for the recumbent bike, it’s not a good idea to remain seated and make efforts if the back is not strong enough.
+The upright bike also allows to rest the legs while continuing the effort between workout sessions but standing on an upright bike is something you don’t want to do during your workout sessions in case of disc herniation: as for the recumbent bike, it’s not a good idea to remain seated and make efforts if the back is not strong enough.

-The upright bike is also an invitation to keep a bad posture, espescially if you have a weak back: stay away from this machine if you have a herniated disc!
+The upright bike is also an invitation to keep a bad posture, especially if you have a weak back: stay away from this machine if you have a herniated disc!